The Peninsula arrives in London with the aplomb of a Hong Kong house that knows no half-measures.

 Architecture and interiors

-The Peninsula occupies a neoclassical building from 1828, former Laos embassy headquarters until 2023.
-Interiors by Peter Marino: Carrara white marble, walnut wood, brushed brass, Art Deco glass roof over the pool.
+The Peninsula occupies a neoclassical building from 1828, former headquarters of the Laos embassy until 2023.
+Interiors signed Peter Marino: Carrara white marble, walnut wood, brushed brass, Art Deco glass roof above the pool.
 The 190 rooms measure between 45 and 230 m², onyx bathtubs, tablets integrated into the walls.
-No historic patina here, everything still smells of new.
+No historical patina here, everything still smells new.

 At the table